 These types of termites are considered the most destructive of all species in Australia.
 Feeding on all types of timber structures, ornamental trees and fruit trees.
 Around the home they have been found in stumps, sleepers, poles, or other areas in which they can access from the soil.
 Although soil contact is preferred it is not essential as long as they maintain a safe moisture supply.

-Did you know: In a Sydney hospital termites had so severely damaged the wiring causing an electrical black-out in a sensitive part of the
+Did you know: In a Sydney hospital, Coptotermes had so severely damaged the electrical wiring, it caused a black out in a large and critical section!

 These soldiers have rectangular heads with no obvious teeth on their dark mandibles.